DOS Command Reference

 Command Syntax What it does

-REN / RENAME REN [path]oldname newname Rename a file or directory.
+REN / RENAME REN [path]oldname newname Change the name of a file or a directory.

-TYPE TYPE [path]file Print a text file to the screen.
+TYPE TYPE [path]file Print a text file on the screen.

-MD / MKDIR MD [drive:]path Create a directory.
+MD / MKDIR MD [drive:]path Make a directory.

 RD / RMDIR RD [drive:]path Remove an empty directory.

-CD / CHDIR CD [drive:][path] Show or change the current directory; CD - returns to the previous one.
+CD / CHDIR CD [drive:][path] Show or change the current directory.
+CD - returns to the previous directory.

-CDD CDD [drive:][path] Change the current directory and drive together.
+CDD CDD [drive:][path] Change the current directory and the current drive together.

-TRUENAME TRUENAME [path] Show the full, canonical path of a name.
+TRUENAME TRUENAME [path] Show the full path of a name.

-VOL VOL [drive:] Show a disk's volume label and serial number.
+VOL VOL [drive:] Show the volume label and the serial number of a disk.

 Command Syntax What it does

-REM REM [comment] A comment line in a batch file or CONFIG.SYS.
-(TITLE is accepted as a synonym; DOS has no window title to set.)
+REM REM [comment] A comment line in a batch file or in CONFIG.SYS.
+(TITLE is a synonym.
+DOS has no window title.)

-FOR FOR %v IN (set) DO cmd Repeat cmd for each item in set (write %%v in a batch file).
+FOR FOR %v IN (set) DO cmd Do cmd for each item in set.
+Write %%v in a batch file.

-GOTO GOTO label Jump to a :label line in a batch file.
+GOTO GOTO label Go to a :label line in a batch file.

-CALL CALL [path]file [args] Run another batch file and return afterward.
+CALL CALL [path]file [args] Run a different batch file, and then return.

-PAUSE PAUSE [message] Wait for a keypress ("Press any key to continue...").
+PAUSE PAUSE [message] Wait for a keypress.
+The message is "Press any key to continue...".

 EXIT EXIT Leave this shell.
-The boot shell starts with /P, so it ignores EXIT.
+The boot shell starts with /P, thus it ignores EXIT.

 Environment and shell